fetishsearch/fetishsearch/index.md

 | tables        | tables this user can edit |

 When a user is in this table, they can share patches and get them replicated.
 When a patch is received from any user not in this table, the patch is ignored.

+### Implementation Details

+-   How to do peer to peer in browser?
+Use https://github.com/webtorrent/webtorrent
+-   How to host the client pages?
+Create a table `files(file name, binary)`
+-   How big is this database?
+If we assume 100k hentais * (100 character names + 20 tags + 50 character magnet) = 17MB